David Marshall

 - Eng 6590: Approaches to Teaching College Level Literature

 In my other role, I am the Faculty Director of the University Honors Program.
-In that role, I am responsible for overseeing the program and ensuring that it best serves the students who participate in it.
+In that role, I am responsible for overseeing the program and ensuring that it best serves the students of the Inland Empire.
 I assumed the Director position in 2015 and have worked to slowly grow the program while adding to its offerings.

 Specialization